 “Maybe he’s somewhere near here,” Varol said.
 “We can check.”
 I didn’t expect much.
-As we stepped outside I lit a cigarette.
-(Istanbul was a bad influence.)
-But when we turned onto the nearest side street I immediately threw it down and crushed it underfoot.
-All I could do was gape: There, on a cobblestone alleyway lined with little tea tables, was the great Niyazi Sayin, deep into a game of backgammon.
+As we stepped outside, I lit a cigarette (Istanbul was a bad influence.)
+But when we turned onto the nearest side street, I immediately threw it down and crushed it underfoot.
+All I could do was gape: There, on a cobblestone alleyway lined with little tea tables, was the great Niyazi Sayin, deep in a game of backgammon.

 If you didn’t know who he was, you’d take him for just another retired Turk—a big old man balanced on a small wooden stool.
 Sayin had a bushy white mustache and a long, complicated nose, and in his right hand he clutched a string of white prayer beads.
 He looked like he was having great fun.